Quiz: How Respectful And Inclusive Is Your Workplace?

 Understanding Your Results

-If you selected mostly "A" responses, congratulations!
-Your workplace demonstrates strong practices in respect and inclusion.
+If you selected mostly “A” responses, your workplace demonstrates strong practices in respect and inclusion.

-Regardless of your results, continued commitment to respect and inclusion is essential.
-The Canadian Diversity Initiative offers DEI Training Online to support you in your inclusion journey.
+Regardless of your results, continued focus on respect and inclusion matters.
+The Canadian Diversity Initiative offers DEI training to support organizations in strengthening their workplace practices.

-Book a call to learn more about our DEI training options for employers.
+Book a call to learn more about training options for your team.